giannisdaras/ntua-lambda/softeng/notes.md

 - Sprint retrospective: occurs after the Sprint Review and prior to the next Sprint Planning.
 The Scrum Team inspects itself

+At the end of a sprint, the team conducts a sprint review during which the team demonstrates the new functionality to the PO or any other stakeholder who wishes to provide feedback that could influence the next sprint.

+Another activity in Scrum project management is the sprint retrospective at the end of each sprint.
+The whole team participates in this meeting, including the ScrumMaster and PO.
+The meeting is an opportunity to reflect on the sprint that has ended, and identify opportunities to improve.

+The most popular and successful way to create a product backlog using Scrum methodology is to populate it with user stories, which are short descriptions of functionality described from the perspective of a user or customer.